Recent developments with Intel Corporation (INTC) have led to the company's beta value being reach 0.71 cents.

 Sponsored

 A company in the Technology sector has jumped its sales by 5.90% annually for the last half of the decade.
-Company’s average yearly earnings per share was noted -1.60% at the time writing.
+Meanwhile, its annual earnings per share averaged -1.60%.
 With a float of $4.10 billion, this company’s outstanding shares have now reached $4.11 billion.

 Intel Corporation (INTC) Insider and Institutional Ownership

-A key investor’s attitude towards the stock of the Semiconductors industry is another important factor to consider.
-The insider ownership of Intel Corporation is 0.06%, while institutional ownership is 64.30%.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Semiconductors Industry.
+The insider ownership of Intel Corporation is 0.06%, while institutional ownership is 64.10%.
 The most recent insider transaction that took place on Aug 24, was worth 501,153.
 In this transaction CEO of this company bought 14,800 shares at a rate of $33.86, taking the stock ownership to the 77,216 shares.
 Before that another transaction happened on May 03, when Company’s EVP, CFO bought 5,500 for $44.73, making the entire transaction worth $246,014.
 This insider now owns 8,803 shares in total.

 Intel Corporation (INTC) Latest Financial update

-If we go through the results of last quarter, which was made public on 6/29/2022, the company posted $0.29 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0.7) by -$0.41.
-This company achieved a net margin of +25.14 while generating a return on equity of 22.52.
+In its latest quarterly report, released on 6/29/2022, the company reported earnings of $0.29 per share, which was $0.1 lower than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.95 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -1.60% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will plunge by -0.16% during the next five years compared to 18.10% growth over the previous five years of trading.